How to Make a Gantt Chart in Google Sheets: Free Template

 Free, online gantt chart

-Easier than Google Sheets with drag-and-drop editing.
+Easier than Google.
+Drag-and-drop editing.
 Over 1 million users.
 And completely free!

 Boring Google Sheets template